ibm-cloud-docs/dns-svcs/faq.md

 {: #why-can-i-resolve-resource-records-after-delete}
 {: faq}

 To maintain a level of performance while resolving DNS queries, DNS Services resolvers cache data related to permitted networks for a period of time.
 Changes made to a permitted network might not have propagated until the previously cached data expires.
-See [Known issues and limitations](/docs/dns-svcs?topic=dns-svcs-limitations-known-issues) for more details.
+For more details, see [Known issues and limitations](/docs/dns-svcs?topic=dns-svcs-limitations-known-issues).

 ## Custom resolvers
 {: #frequently-asked-questions-custom-resolvers}